-With just a little bit of prep, using mostly pantry ingredients, Mexican Dry Rub Grilled Chicken Skewers are fast, easy, and delicious!
+With just a little bit of prep, and by using mostly pantry ingredients, Mexican Dry Rub Grilled Chicken Skewers are seasoned perfectly and are quite delicious!
+Use boneless, skinless chicken thighs to make this main super quick and easy.
+Also, control the spice level and don’t skip the spritz of fresh lime juice!

 If there’s one thing that I can never get enough of, it’s food on sticks.
 What is it about food on sticks that appeals so greatly to the masses?
 Think of any carnival or summer fair you’ve been too.
 Now, think about all of those line ups of hungry people at those brightly coloured food trucks.
 How many of those food trucks serve food on sticks?